 Media paint a homogenous picture of who enjoys the outdoors, as well.
 They’re typically white, male, cisgender, slender, able-bodied, and assumed straight.

-To spare you the tedium, I’ll paraphrase: If you can’t borrow a tent or don’t have a pair of suitable shoes, and if you don’t see enough adverts featuring gay people kayaking, and kayaking in a discernibly gay-affirming manner, it turns out you’re being oppressed by society.
+To spare you the tedium, I’ll summarise: If you can’t borrow a tent or don’t have a pair of suitable shoes, and if you don’t see enough adverts featuring gay people kayaking, and kayaking in a discernibly gay-affirming manner, it turns out you’re being oppressed by society.

 Of course there’s also the issue of girth: